 How about Scottish Gaelic boy names?

 Although it’s not as widely spoken as it once was (only 57,000 out of 5 million are fluent), it’s still a hugely important part of Scottish culture, particularly in the Highlands and Islands.

-Gaelic’s influence can also be seen across a variety of popular Scottish names.
-Here are a few names with Gaelic-origins we think you’ll like:
+Gaelic’s influence can also be seen across a variety of popular Scottish names for boys.

-Angus: Meaning “one strength,” Angus is the English version of the Gaelic name Aonghus.
+- Angus: Meaning “one strength,” Angus is the English version of the Gaelic name Aonghus.
 A trendy choice, it can be shortened to the infinitely cute “Gus.”
 And if you have more general Celtic roots, Angus pops up in Irish mythology – Aonghus was the god of love and youth.

-Callen: Solid, dependable, strong, this one simply means “rock.”
+- Callen: Solid, dependable, strong, this one simply means “rock.”

 - Innes: A variation on the Gaelic spelling of the word “Innis,” meaning “island,” the name Innes means “from the river island.”
 It was initially a clan name long before it became a first name.
 It’s not a well-known name in the US, so if you’re looking for a truly unique name, this could be it.

-Struan: A name growing in popularity in Scotland, Struan (“stream”) is another that’s little known in the States.
+- Struan: A name growing in popularity in Scotland, Struan (“stream”) is another that’s little known in the States.
 We think it’s time that changed.

 There you have it!
 Some of the best Scottish boy names for your bonnie little lad.

-Or, if you want a second, third, or fourth opinion, share your current favorite names with your fellow mamas-to-be on Peanut.
+If you want a second, third, or fourth opinion, share your current favorite names with your fellow mamas-to-be on Peanut.